magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

 any changed CLJS source code should be recompiled as soon as we modify and save a `.cljs` file.

-`watch` task is another of the large number of the predefined tasks already included with `boot`.
+The `watch` task is another of the large number of the predefined tasks already included with `boot`.

 ```bash